6 Easy Ways to Teach Kids to Show Gratitude this Easter

 You will notice that most of these activities are not Easter themed.
 Though you can feed off the buzz of Easter to encourage students to reflect on what and who they are thankful for, gratitude should be practiced every day.

-Use these ideas to encourage some Easter gratitude but also to help students get into the habit of being thankful each and every day.
+Use the ideas to encourage some Easter gratitude but also to help students get into the habit of being thankful each and every day.